igordotnet/TEC/readme.md

 ### Trimble NetR9
 1. Mount the receiver securely with a clear sky view.
 2. Connect an external power supply to the Power over Ethernet connector and use a CAT 6 cable to connect to the Trimble.
-3. Power on the Trimble and use the arrows on the device to search for the IP Address
+3. Power on the Trimble and use the arrows on the device to search for the IP Address.
-4. Turn off the WiFi on your device and connect a CAT 6 network cable to the Trimble
+4. Turn off the WiFi on your device and connect a CAT 6 network cable to the Trimble.
-5. Type in the IP Address onto a web browser (http://169.254.1.0/)
+5. Type in the IP Address onto a web browser. (http://169.254.1.0/)
 6. Configure logging via Trimble Web UI:
    - Set sample rate (e.g. 30s)
    - Enable dual-frequency logging
    - Output format: RINEX 3.04
-7. When everything is set to log, at your own discretion, disconnect the laptop and network cable and you may now leave the Trimble to collect data
+7. When everything is set to log, at your own discretion, disconnect the laptop and network cable and you may now leave the Trimble to collect data.

 ### Javad Triumph-2
 1. Mount the receiver securely with a clear sky view.